Carlos Correa placed on injured list; Twins expect he'll be back by start of postseason

 "I'm very confident," Correa said of returning for the start of the playoffs.
 "It will take a lot for me not to play in those games.
 They're way too meaningful and they're way too important not only for the organization, but also for myself.
 Yeah, I'm confident I'll be there."

 Correa expected some of the pain to subside in his foot this weekend.
-He's been managing plantar fasciitis since May, injuring his foot while running the bases, but the tear was "different" and "a little more painful."
+He has been managing plantar fasciitis since May, injuring his foot while running the bases, but the tear was "different" and "a little more painful."

+Jayce Tingler, the Twins' acting manager, said before Wednesday's 5-3 victory over the Reds that team officials are "super optimistic" Correa will be ready for the postseason.
+Paparesta noted Correa is eligible to return for the final series of the regular season in Colorado, the IL stint retroactive to Tuesday.

 "It gives us a chance to just kind of reset him a little bit," Paparesta said.
 "Get this bone under his heel, where it's inflamed and he's got edema right now, controlled because that wasn't there previously.
 That is from the new injury and that's kind of the reasoning behind what we decided to do."

+Lewis limped after he attempted to beat out a double play in the sixth inning, but that stemmed from a bruised left heel he's dealt with since the end of August.

+"The players and the staff that are around Carlos and Royce, they understand what they've been playing through," Tingler said.
+"We probably actually view this as a good thing.
+It's a chance to get a little down time to try to get as healthy as we can."

-Correa has chatted with several players who dealt with plantar fasciitis, including Nelson Cruz, Reds infielder Jonathan India and Guardians outfielder Ramon Laureano.
+Correa has chatted with several players who dealt with plantar fasciitis, including Nelson Cruz, Reds infielder Jonathan India and Cleveland Guardians outfielder Ramón Laureano.
+They told him once they had a tear, the injury cleared up and they didn't feel it again.

-"When I've talked to the players who had it before, they say once it tore for them, they got better and they didn't feel it again," Correa said.
-"I'm hopeful that's the case for me, and it's a one-and-done type of thing only this year."

-Correa was proud he avoided the IL for most of the season, leading the Twins in games played, despite the pain in his foot.

 "I'm going to follow Nick's advice," Correa said.
 "I trust him.
 I've only known him for six months and he's been great.
 He's gained my confidence and trust.
 I'm just going to put in the work and hopefully we'll be ready to go."